 A vehicle used to transfer students to remedy discrepancies between a Stony Brook course and a course taken at another institution.
 For example, it allows the student to take the laboratory portion of a course for which he or she has had the theoretical portion elsewhere.
 Open elective credit only.
 Fall and Spring.

-Prerequisite: Permission of the department.
+Prerequisite: permission of the instructor and the department.